Mottness induced superfluid phase fluctuation with increased density

 We now demonstrate the ``dome'' shape of $T_c$ with our simple picture.
-Estimated from the standard BEC of a uniform boson gas, the condensation temperature $T_c\propto n^{2/3}/m^*$ is a simple function of density $n$ and effective mass $m^*$.
+Estimated from the standard BEC~\cite{BEC} of a uniform boson gas, the condensation temperature $T_c\propto n^{2/3}/m^*$ is a simple function of density $n$ and effective mass $m^*$.
 Obviously, following $\tilde{\tau}$, $1/m^*$ and $T_c$ are also renormalized by $g$.
 Figure~\ref{fig3}(c) plots $T_c\propto \delta^{2/3}$ (in black) and the renormalized $T_c \rightarrow g T_c$ (in red).
-Indeed $g T_c$ is strongly suppressed at higher doping and eventually vanishes around 30\%, where $m^*$ diverges in an average sense.
-(The Gutzwiller approximation is expected to underestimate the short-range fluctuation when the jamming becomes severe at high density, resulting in a slight overestimation of the persistence of the superfluidity beyond 25\% doping.)
-If we further incorporate the previously proposed doping dependent mass of the boson~\cite{WeiKu2}, which contains an additional mass divergence at around 5\% due to level crossing, the $g T_c$ in Fig.~\ref{fig3}(d) reproduces the experimentally observed dome shape quite well.
+Indeed $g T_c$ is strongly suppressed at higher doping and eventually vanishes around 30\%, where the average $m^*$ diverges.
+This $\delta\sim30\%$ upper bound of superfluidity is in excellent agreement with Tl$_2$Ba$_2$CuO$_{6+\delta}$~\cite{Bangura} and well consistent with the common $\sim25\%$ limit of typical cuprates superconductors.
+If one further incorporates the previously proposed doping dependent bosonic mass that diverges at around 5\% due to a level crossing~\cite{WeiKu2}, the $g T_c$ in Fig.~\ref{fig3}(d) reproduces the experimentally observed dome shape quite well.
 In short, the phase fluctuation can indeed grow in the overdoped regime when the suppression of kinetic processes overcomes the increasing density.

 Similarly, the low-temperature limit of the phase stiffness $\lambda^{-2}$ would also suffer from the jamming reduced kinetic process.
 Phase stiffness $\lambda^{-2}\propto n_s / m^*$ is proportional to the superfluid density $n_s$.
-Near the above mentioned mass divergence dictated quantum phase transition points, $n_s\propto (1/m^*)^\beta \delta $ must vanish with $1/m^*$ with a exponent $\beta>0$, leading to $\lambda^{-2} \propto (1/m^*)^{1+\beta} \delta$.
+Near the above-mentioned mass divergence dictated quantum phase transition points, $n_s\propto (1/m^*)^\beta \delta $ must vanish with $1/m^*$ with a exponent $\beta>0$, leading to $\lambda^{-2} \propto (1/m^*)^{1+\beta} \delta$.
 Figure~\ref{fig4}(b) shows that this phase stiffness indeed forms a dome shape, vanishing at around $\delta\sim 5\%$ and $\sim 30\%$.
 Particularly, due to the extended hard-core constraint of the EBL, the phase stiffness reduces in the overdoped regime against the growing density, as observed in recent experiments~\cite{Bozovic1,Zaanen}.
 (Our results' deviation from experiment merely reflects the above-mentioned overestimation of phase coherence at high doping in our simple Gutzwiller treatment.)